JeremiasRy/Pong/README.md

 How to play: <br/>
 git clone repository to visual studio and run project.

-The game uses screen buffering to run smoothly without any stuttering. <br/> There are two tasks running simultaneously: one for user input and one for moving the game objects and refreshing the screen.
+The game uses screen buffering to run smoothly at roughly 60fps. <br/> There are two tasks running simultaneously: one for user input and one for moving the game objects and refreshing the screen.
 Score is capped at 9.